-While this statute encompasses major trauma to a child, it can also include such things as starving a child, preventing adequate health care when it is needed and hitting or striking a child.
-It can also include mental or emotional abuse, sexual abuse, neglect, and abandonment.
+While the law encompasses major trauma to a child, it can also include such things as starving a child, preventing the provision of adequate healthcare when it is needed, and hitting or striking a child.
+It can also include mental abuse, emotional abuse, sexual abuse, neglect, and abandonment.

-The law specifically includes neglect and defines it as the failure to provide adequate food, shelter, clothing, medical care, supervision or other necessities of life.
+The law defines neglect as the failure to provide adequate food, shelter, clothing, medical care, supervision, or other necessities of life.

-A parent or other person who willfully or maliciously engages in child neglect and is convicted can be sentenced to imprisonment in the custody of the Department of Corrections for life, or up to 1 year in the county jail, or a fine of $500 to $5000, or both imprisonment and a fine.
-Okla.
-Stat. tit.
-21 § 843.5.
+A parent or other person who willfully or maliciously engages in child neglect and is convicted can be sentenced 1 year in jail to life imprisonment, a fine between $500 and $5,000, or both.

-If you are facing charges, you will need the help of an experienced child neglect lawyer to build a strong defense.
+If you are facing charges, you will need the help of an experienced criminal defense attorney to build a strong defense.

 Confidential Consultation: Muskogee Lawyer

 Get help when you need it most.
-Work with an experienced child neglect lawyer in Muskogee, Oklahoma, to protect your freedom and to get the help you and your family need.
-Contact us today at (918) 884-7774.
+Work with an experienced child neglect lawyer in Muskogee, Oklahoma to protect your freedom and to get the help you and your family need.
+Call us today at 918-884-7774.